Premian-Labs/range-order-bot/README.md

 self-custody, automatic execution without a trusted intermediary, and permission-less use of financial primitives.
 Additional information about the protocol can be found [here](https://docs.premia.blue/) on our website.

+## Premia Range Order Bot
+The range order bot is a market making script that allows users to quote two-sided markets (using concentrated liquidity) for whatever option markets that are preDefined within the settings.
+It will automatically update range orders as time passes, minimizing the need for active management of orders.
+It is highly recommended that a user is familiar with how range orders work, and the risks associated with owning option positions.

 ## PreRequisites
 There are a couple of things that are needed in order to work with the range order bot locally.
 They include:
 - An EOA (Externally Owned Account) on Ethereum (funded on _Arbitrum_) with a wallet provider such as [Metamask](https://metamask.io/)